 Highlights from new school discipline legislation

-- Emergency expulsions must now end or be changed to another form of discipline within 10 school days.
-An emergency expulsion is when a student is removed from school immediately.
+- Emergency expulsions must end or be converted to another form of discipline within 10 school days.

 Best practice recommendations for districts